Joo Won: 2013–2017: Mainstream success

 In 2013, Joo starred in MBC's drama 7th Grade Civil Servant, based on the action-romance movie My Girlfriend Is an Agent.
 The same year, Joo was offered his most challenging role; an autistic savant who becomes a genius pediatric surgeon for KBS's medical drama Good Doctor.

 After four years of absence from the musical scene, Joo returned to the musical stage with the Korean version of Ghost the Musical.
 Due to schedule conflicts, he has since stepped down from 2 Days & 1 Night to concentrate on his acting career.
 In late 2013, Joo starred in the romantic comedy film Steal My Heart opposite Kim Ah-joong.

 In 2014, Joo starred in Fashion King, based on a popular webtoon of the same title.
 He returned to the small screen with Naeil's Cantabile, the Korean adaptation of Nodame Cantabile.

 In 2015, Joo starred in action thriller Yong-pal, alongside Kim Tae-hee.
 The drama garnered strong ratings and Joo won the Grand Prize (Daesang) at the SBS Drama Awards.
 He next starred in the thriller Fatal Intuition, which opened at the top of the box office, earning more than 1 million ticket sales.

 On November 3, 2015, Joo received the "Most Welcomed Actor" award at the second Asian Influence Awards Oriental Ceremony held in China.
 He then starred in the Korean-Chinese film Sweet Sixteen, a romantic drama based on an Internet novel will depict the love story of three men and one woman.

 Joo's final project before enlistment was My Sassy Girl, a historical remake of the 2001 hit film.
 The television series premiered in 2017.

 2019–present: Comeback from military

 In 2020, Joo returned to television in the SBS science fiction romance drama Alice.
 In 2022, he starred in the Netflix film Carter in the title role.

 In November 2022, Joo Won signed with Ghost Studio.

 Personal life

 Military service

-Joo Won started his mandatory military service on May 16, 2017.
-In June 2017, the actor completed his six-week basic training and became an assistant instructor for the 3rd Infantry Division.
+Joo started his mandatory military service on May 16, 2017.
+In June, the actor completed his six-week basic training and became an assistant instructor for the 3rd Infantry Division.

-During the military service, Joo Won emceed at the Armed Forces Festival 2017.
+During the military service, Joo emceed at the Armed Forces Festival 2017.
 He also participated at the 63rd Memorial Day Commemoration Ceremony on June 6, 2018.

-On February 5, 2019, Joo Won was discharged from the military after completion of 21 months of mandatory military service.
+On February 5, 2019, Joo was discharged from the military after completion of 21 months of mandatory military service.